oerich/EDA397/README.md

 # Agile Development Processes - lp4, vt2017

-- Started to align readings with timeline.
+- Upload and link of first lecture.

-Last update: 2017-03-15
+Last update: 2017-03-21

 ## Course Description
 Agile software development aims at setting up an environment to develop software based on the following principles from the agile manifesto: